stijnwop/guidanceSteering/README.md

 _Please note that this only works after the track creation!_

+### Offset line
+In the menu you can set the offset line.
+If the offset is not `0` a red line will show up.
+Use the increment width select box (the one at the top) to set the increment and click on the button `Increment offset` in order to offset your line.
+If you set the increment to negative it will flip the offset.

 ### Shift track
 Hit `alt + page up` and `alt + page down` in order to shift the track left and right.
 If you hold down the key the shifting of the track will speed up.